Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 When the player returns to Moreau with the information they managed to gather, he will comment on their performance depending on how high they rolled.
 If they rolled under 10, he will say that they were too obvious, and people noticed that they were eavesdropping.
 If they rolled between 11-16, he will tell them that they did a great job but could be more discreet.
 If they rolled 17 or higher he will tell them that they were excellent.
 If the player rolled 20 or higher, Moreau will add that they've confirmed his suspicions.

 Moreau will then tell the player that the Thirsty Deckhand is practically the political and cultural center of Gullenshire, the place where nobles come to for conversation and company.
 As the player has seen, conversations offer a passerby the opportunity to learn valuable information, especially when ale and wine are involved.
+He will tell the player that they show promise, although they have a lot to learn.
+If they rolled under 10 in the Intelligence (Investigation) check, Moreau will repeat the words "A lot."

+## Dockside Interrogation
+After he finishes his drink, Moreau will invite the player

 # Appendix A